 How we feel about ourselves has a dramatic effect on how we interact with others.
 It affects how we view what is happening in our relationships.
 If we have a poor opinion of ourselves and believe that things often go wrong for us, we are more likely to interpret things that happen in our relationships as being negative.
 This usually results in us reacting in a way that makes the situation worst.
 Taking the time to address how we see ourselves, can result in positive improvement in our relationships.

-Request a free 15 min phone consultation to see how I can help your Self-EsteemClick Here
+Request a free 15 min consultation to see how I can help improve your self-esteemClick Here

 We often hear the terms self-confidence and self-esteem used.
 Are they the same or different?